drfloyd5/PizzaTime/README.md

 A small restaurant named Pizza Time! is growing fast.
 They now require an app for employees to take orders over the phone.
 The restaurant is famous for their pizza crust, so they only use one kind of dough and only sell one size of pizza.
 Pizza Time! also takes pride in using locally sourced toppings.
 Sometimes a topping is unavailable for the day because of supply issues.
 However sometimes a special toping is available for a day, based on what the owner finds at the market.

-Pizza Time! approached our sales department for a solution.
-We don't currently sell a product Pizza Time! can use.
-But the sales people sold them a promise.
-The president of our company has asked us to go ahead and produce a solution.
-Pizza Time! is patient as long as they regularly see progress.
+Pizza Time! approached our department for a solution.
+We don't currently have a product Pizza Time! can use.
+The department lead feels this is an opportunity for the company to push into a new market.
+Pizza Time! pays for the development of a product that we can license to other small businesses.

+Pizza Time! is eager to start using our app and demand a solid delivery date.
+Our department lead has negotiated a flexible delivery schedule in exchange for keeping them informed of our progress.

 ## Business Requirements
-Special Note: The requirements where gathered by the sales people.
-They did their best.
+Special Note: These requirements were gathered by non-technical people.

 ### Topping Management
 * Pizza Time needs a way to manage what pizza toppings they can use.
 Pizza Time! is only concerned with the name, availability to order, and the customer price of a topping.